 With the advent of spring season, a number of educational institutions, especially universities, have started organising tree plantation campaigns on varsity campuses.

-in fact, mars the very spirit of such healthy and essential campaigns.
+It is generally observed that after a particular launching ceremony, the entire campaign goes silently which, in fact, mars the very spirit of such healthy and essential campaigns.

-of the students which is only possible when a student is practically invited to plant a sapling by himself/ herself.
+In order to achieve maximum out of such campaigns is maximum involvement of the students which is only possible when a student is practically invited to plant a sapling by himself/ herself.

 BISE Girls Inter-College Games FCW clinch overall trophy Hina declared best athlete